Tape-Worm/Gorgon/README.md

 How far along are you?
 Is it done yet?
 How about now?
 -------------------------------------------------------

-Gorgon 3.1 is now available.
+Gorgon 3.2 is in development.

 What can it do?
 ---------------